 About Thoracic Disc Herniation

 Thoracic disc herniation is usually caused by either degenerative disc disease or trauma to the upper back.
 These disc herniations occur at any age, but can be seen in younger patients that would not have experienced degenerative disc changes yet.
-In older patients, the herniation may calcify, harden like a bone, that can make management more difficult.
+In older patients, the herniation may calcify and harden like a bone, making management more difficult.

 The surgical treatment of thoracic disc herniations is highly variable, depending on the location of the herniation and the degree of calcification within the disc.
 Some, but not all, can be addressed with minimally invasive spine surgery.

 A common symptom of a thoracic herniated disc is pain.
 The pain may only occur in the upper back or radiate to the chest or the stomach.
 Sometimes, coughing or sneezing will make the pain worse.
 If the disc herniation compresses, the spinal cord symptoms may include leg weakness and numbness, loss of balance, walking difficulty, and bowel/bladder dysfunction.

 There are other spine conditions that may produce similar symptoms as a thoracic herniated discs, which makes a correct diagnosis essential.

 Other symptoms depend on the size and location of the disc herniation.
 Symptoms for each include:

 - paralysis from the waist down (serious cases)